sdiehl/wiwinwlh/tutorial.md

 Megaparsec
 ----------

-Megaparsec can work with the several input streams.
+Megaparsec is a generalisation of parsec which can work with the several input streams.

 * Text (strict and lazy)
 * ByteString (strict and lazy)
 * String = [Char]

+Megaparsec is an expanded and optimised form of parsec which can be used to write much larger complex parsers with custom lexers and Clang-style error message handling.

+An example below for the lambda calculus is quite concise:

 ~~~~ {.haskell include="src/24-parsing/megaparsec.hs"}
 ~~~~